tobybessant/terrain-generation/README.md

 This project started from a new/blank project.
 The only resource pulled across / not originally written for this submission was the module-provided sample ShaderLoader code, to load my simplified shaders into a shader program.

 ## Video Report
-The video for this report can be accessed at: https://www.youtube.com/watch?v=qH41VISRSoA
+The video report for this project can be accessed at: https://www.youtube.com/watch?v=qH41VISRSoA